-- The Chair of the Student Conduct Hearing Board will open and establish rules and expectations for the hearing; - The Parties will each be given the opportunity to provide opening statements; - Members of the Student Conduct Hearing Board will ask questions of the Parties and Witnesses; - Parties will be given the opportunity for live cross-examination after the Student Conduct Hearing Board conducts its initial round of questioning; During the Parties' cross- examination, the Student Conduct Hearing Board will have the authority to pause cross- examination at any time for the purposes of asking the Student Conduct Hearing Board's own follow up questions; and any time necessary in order to enforce the established rules of decorum. - Should a Party or the Party's Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the Student Conduct Hearing Board.
-A Party's waiver of crossexamination does not eliminate the ability of the Student Conduct Hearing Board to use statements made by the Party.
+The Chair of the hearing board will open and establish rules and expectations for the hearing;

+The Parties will each be given the opportunity to provide opening statements; The members of the hearing board will ask questions of the Parties and Witnesses; Parties will be given the opportunity for live cross-examination after the hearing board conducts its initial round of questioning; During the Parties' cross-examination, the Chair of the hearing board will have the authority to pause cross-examination at any time for the purposes of asking their own follow up questions; and any time necessary in order to enforce the established rules of decorum.

+Should a Party or the Party's Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the Chair of the hearing board.
+A Party's waiver of cross-examination does not eliminate the ability of the hearing board to use statements made by the Party.
 Live Cross-Examination Procedure

 Each party's advisor will conduct live cross-examination of the other party or parties and witnesses.
-During this live-cross examination the advisor will ask the other party or parties and witnesses relevant questions and follow-up questions, including that challenging credibility directly, orally, and in real time.
+During this live-cross examination the advisor will ask the other party or parties and witnesses relevant questions and follow-up questions, including those challenging credibility directly, orally, and in real time.

-Before any cross-examination question is answered, the Student Conduct Hearing Board will determine if the question is relevant.

-Cross- examination questions that are duplicative of those already asked, including by Student Conduct Hearing Board may be deemed irrelevant if they have been asked and answered.
+Before any cross-examination question is answered, the Chair of the hearing board will determine if the question is relevant.
+Cross-examination questions that are duplicative of those already asked, including by the hearing board may be deemed irrelevant by the Chair of the hearing board if they have been asked and answered.

-Review of Transcript/Recording
+Review of Recording